Simple Ways You Can Support Dorchester Habitat for Humanity During The Coronavirus Pandemic

 - Keep your home clean and disinfect regularly used surfaces, such as door handles, banisters, and drawers.

-- If you have any symptoms of Coronavirus, such as a persistent dry cough and a fever, then do not leave your home.
+- If you have any Coronavirus symptoms, such as a persistent dry cough and a fever, then do not leave your home.
 Instead, call your healthcare provider and ask them for guidance.

 By keeping yourself safe and healthy, you’ll be giving us the chance to get back on our feet quickly with your support once the pandemic is over.

-As a community-focused volunteer organization, we’re deeply committed to keeping everyone in our local area safe and healthy.
+As a community-focused volunteer organization, we’re deeply committed to keeping everyone safe and healthy in our local area.
 We won’t reopen our offices and store until the Governor advises us that it is safe to do so.

 If you want to find out more about how you can help Dorchester Habitat for Humanity during this crisis, get in touch today.
-We’re monitoring our emails, and phone systems, so someone will get back to you as soon as possible.
+We’re monitoring our emails and phone systems so that someone will get back to you as soon as possible.

 For now, please stay safe and keep supporting us.
 We appreciate all the help, and we look forward to reopening and helping to provide safe housing again soon!